Frequently Asked Questions

 What Equipment should I buy for my Child?

 Probably the best answer to this question is that it depends on your child’s age and stage of development.
-At the earliest ages, the only equipment that players require are of a personal protection nature (mouthguard, shin pads and protective cup), a glove to be worn on the non-throwing hand, and a pair of soccer boots or Baseball/Softball cleats with moulded rubber studs (metal studs are not allowed until players are much older for safety reasons).
-For first time Teeballers, a playing glove is included in the registration fee.
+At the earliest ages, the only equipment that players require are a protective cup, a glove to be worn on the non-throwing hand, and a pair of soccer boots or Baseball/Softball cleats with moulded rubber studs (metal studs are not allowed until players are much older for safety reasons).
 All other playing equipment, including bats, balls, batting helmets, catching equipment and bases are provided by the club.

 As players develop and progress through the age divisions, there is a tendency to invest more in items of personal playing equipment, including batting helmets, bats and Catchers protective gear, however the club is aware that such equipment is expensive, so we continue to provide basic equipment in all kits for juniors and seniors.